-The new rules only affect students starting a new course in 2021/22 onwards – so students who are already receiving UK government funding for studying a course in the UK, and will be continuing on that same course, will not be affected by the new rules.
+The new rules only affect students starting a new course from 2021/22 onwards – so students who were already receiving UK government funding for studying a course in the UK prior to that, and will be continuing on that same course, will not be affected by the new rules.

 In terms of EU students wanting to start a course from August 2021 onwards, in order to receive funding from the UK Government you will need to satisfy residency criteria under the Student Finance Regulations and either: